mithunpaul08/mean-teacher/pytorch/README.md

     - do need to confirm/recheck the embeddings are passing correctly (take a word, copy its embedding from actual glove on server, try printing locally)
     - current train accuracy:55
     - current dev accuracy:54
+- make sure that both libowen and my code are both loading embeddings of vocab only and not the whole thing
+    - yes. found it to be true
+- print and make sure the embeddings of `is` is loaded correctly.
+    - it wasn't. i need to load embeddings based on word id like ajay was doing. i was just loading it by lemma.
+- why is there gigaword.norm- ask ajay or remove for the time being
+- why are there only words from claims in teh word vocabulary?
 - try two optimizer stepping after loading glove embeddings
 - try two optimizer stepping plus shrinking and grad clipping after
 - max_grad_norm